rp-mullen/BSS-discord-bot/README.md

 # Discord Bot

 ## Description
 A personal-use discord bot written for a friend's server.
+Built as a utlility for server members to quickly create text channels and change nicknames, additional functionalities added occasionally.

 ## Usage
 To start the bot, run the following command: